Nama people

-Nama (in older sources also called Namaqua) are an ethnic group in Southern Africa.
+Nama (in older sources also called Namaqua) are an African ethnic group who reside in South Africa, Namibia, and Botswana.
 They traditionally speak the Nama language of the Khoe-Kwadi language family, although many Nama also speak Afrikaans.
-The Nama people (or Nama-Khoe people) are the largest group of the Khoekhoe people, many of whom have disappeared as a group.
-Many of the Nama clans live in Central Namibia and the other smaller groups live in Namaqualand, which today straddles the Namibian border with South Africa.
+The Nama people (or Nama-Khoe people) were the largest group of the Khoekhoe people, much of which has disappeared as a group.
+Many of the Nama clans live in central Namibia and other smaller groups live in Namaqualand, which straddles the Namibian border with South Africa.